Finleap/engineering.finleap.com/content/posts/2020-03-19-api-gateways.md

 ### Apollo Gateway

-A GraphQL gateway to federate other GraphQL APIs
+[Apollo Gateway](https://www.apollographql.com/docs/apollo-server/api/apollo-gateway/) is a GraphQL gateway to federate other GraphQL APIs

 #### The Good